Roman86/tailwindcss-scoped-preflight/README.md

 #### Update your Tailwind CSS configuration

-Following example is pretty comprehensive and shows all the available options, but you can use just the `isolationStrategy` with a single selector if you don't need to fine tune the transformation.
+Following example is pretty comprehensive and shows all the available options, but you can use just the `isolationStrategy` option with a single selector if you don't need to fine tune the transformation.
-You can find minimalistic examples for other strategies below.
+You can find minimalistic examples for other strategies [below](#isolate-inside-of-container).

 ```javascript
 // # tailwind.config.js